-In a 2013 interview, the historian Taylor Branch explained Robert Parris Moses’s significance to the American Civil Rights Movement: "To this day he is a startling paradox,” Branch said.
+In a 2013 interview, the historian Taylor Branch explained Bob Moses’s significance to the American civil rights movement.
+“To this day he is a startling paradox,” Branch said.
 “I think his influence is almost on par with Martin Luther King, and yet he’s almost totally unknown.”
-Through his years as a Civil Rights organizer, Moses was self-effacing, observant and sensitive.
-These characteristics kept him out of the spotlight, but made for a highly effective leader.
+Through his many years as a civil rights organizer, Moses was self-effacing, observant and sensitive.
+These characteristics kept him out of the spotlight, but made him a highly effective leader.

-In 1964, Moses founded the Mississippi Freedom Democratic Party.
+In 1964, Moses, along with Fannie Lou Hamer, founded the Mississippi Freedom Democratic Party.
 The party challenged the all-white Mississippi delegation to the 1964 presidential convention.
-Though the MFDP didn’t win any seats, they forced the integration of the mainstream Democratic Party.
+Although the MFDP didn’t win any seats, they forced the integration of the mainstream Democratic Party.
 They also brought representation to people who were usually ignored because of racism, class, and poverty.
 Fannie Lou Hamer, who later became the voice and face of the MFDP, was one of the delegates.

 For this work, Moses was awarded the MacArthur “Genius Grant” in 1982.
 Not content to rest after past achievements, Moses moved forward with a new civil rights agenda: education.
-He used the MacArthur grant to start The Algebra Project (AP), which helps the lowest-performing students prepare for college math and twenty-first century careers.
+He used the MacArthur grant to start the Algebra Project (AP), helping the lowest-performing students to prepare for college math and twenty-first-century careers.

-Through his adulthood, he saw more and more poor and minority children whose futures were limited by low-quality education.
+Through his adulthood, Moses saw more and more poor and minority children whose futures were limited by low-quality education.
 He developed the Algebra Project “to demonstrate how students who enter high school performing in the lowest national quartile in mathematics can accelerate their learning, pass state and national (ACT/SAT) exams, and be prepared for college mathematics.”
-The Algebra Project began at one school in Cambridge, Massachusetts and expanded to more than 200 middle schools nationwide by the late 1990s.
-Later, the program expanded to high schools as well as middle schools, and it is now present in thirteen states.
+The Algebra Project began at one school in Cambridge, Massachusetts, and expanded to more than two hundred middle schools nationwide by the late 1990s.
+Later, the program expanded to high schools, as well as middle schools, and it is now present in thirteen states.

 “AP’s unique approach to school reform intentionally develops sustainable, student-centered models by building coalitions of stakeholders within the local communities, particularly the historically underserved population.
 Since 2000, we have continued to provide the context in which students, schools, parents and communities maximize local resources and take ownership of their own community building and mathematics education reform efforts.”

 In 2001, Moses published a book, Radical Equations: Civil Rights from Mississippi to the Algebra Project.
-There he explains how the principles of the Civil Rights Movement can be applied to the fight for equitable public education.
-"Everyone said sharecroppers didn't want to vote.
-It wasn't until we got them demanding to vote that we got attention.
-Today, when kids are falling wholesale through the cracks, people say they don’t want to learn.
-We have to get the kids themselves to demand what everyone says they don’t want.”
+There he explains how the principles of the civil rights movement can be applied to the fight for equitable public education. “…everyone said sharecroppers were apathetic until we got them demanding to vote.
+That finally got attention.
+Here, where kids are falling wholesale through the cracks – or chasms – … people say they don’t want to learn.
+The only ones who can dispel that notion are the kids themselves.
+They … have to demand what everyone says they don’t want.”
 In the book, Moses explains how community involvement is the key to successfully changing schools and communities for the better.